-High-exertion competitive football is going to be tiring.
-If we consider that breakfast was now at 06:30am and lunch was not until 1:50pm then well-timed snacks and electrolyte drinks are needed.
+High exertion competitive football is going to be tiring.
+If we consider that breakfast was now at 06:30 and lunch was not until 13:50 then well timed snacks and electrolyte drinks are needed.
 After the players finished their 2nd of 4 morning matches at 11:10 a relaxation session and intake of fruit and cereal bars were obviously timed to perfection (they won their next two matches heavily).
 A mid-afternoon replacement of energy is also required, remember the players will be exerting on close to empty.
 Relative energy deficiency in sport (RED-S) is a massive cause of injuries and poor performance in tournament football.

 Children have higher water consumption than adults for their body weight.
 They also have less ability to recognise the first signs of thirst and dehydration.
-In addition to this, boys going through puberty have a higher metabolising rate of foods and, subsequently, water!
+In addition to this boys going through puberty have a higher metabolising rate of foods and subsequently, water!
 Enough of the geeky facts.
-It is often difficult to get young adolescents to drink any water, let alone what might appear like excess amounts.
-These are all reasons why planning ahead, researching about holes in your knowledge and enforcing a strict hydration program will need to be taken into consideration for optimising hydration and performance.
+It is often being difficult to get young adolescence to drink any water alone let alone what might appear like excess amounts.
+These are all reasons why planning ahead, research about holes in your knowledge and enforcing a strict hydration program will need to be taken for optimising hydration and performance.

 There are a few ways that you can assess for hydration levels.
-Without having to inappropriately observing the colour of urine, I had devised a plan to ensure the entire playing team had drank a minimum of 5x500ml bottles of water each.
+Without inappropriately observing the colour of urine I had devised a plan to ensure the entire playing team had drank a minimum of 5x500ml bottles of water each.
 As the daily recommended volume of water for boys aged 9-13 is 1.5-1.7 litres daily (Natural Hydration Council) and the probable sweat loss must be up to 1 litre.
-If you ‘over-do it’ a little the worse that will happen is there will be a couple more bathroom breaks.
+If you ‘over-do it’ a little the worse that will happen is there will be a couple more bathroom breaks..

 Injuries Management / Case Studies

-At the end of the warm-up match on the previous day our Captain, and recent Player of the Tournament, presented with left sided mid-hamstring pain which he believed was due to overstretching.
+At the end of the warm-up match on the day previous a star midfielder presented with left sided mid-hamstring pain which he believed was due to overstretching.
 His assessment was consistent with a hamstring strain: The was pain on active resistance, passive stretch, palpation and his strength was marginally weaker.
 His lumbar spine was cleared and there were no neurological symptoms or right sided pain.
 The player was managed with PRICE with compression bandage used for 3x12 minute periods with observation of the skin prior to applying each occasion that evening.
 He was assessed to have NRS 2/10 pain that evening and was functioning without issues.
 Still, I was not feeling confident we could turn this around for the start of the tournament.

-The Captain was assessed individually in Physiotherapy the next morning.
+The player was assessed individually in Physiotherapy the next morning.
 He did not present with on-going pain and on assessment he had equal strength.
 His jogging, sprinting, acceleration and deceleration were excellent.
 He was then able to demonstrated good kicking, reaching control on stance and effected leg and striking power (bilaterally) without any pain.
 Shocker!
 It was still important to discuss his fitness with the coaches and cleared to play with on-going monitoring.
-Such a fantastic result that he did not have any more complaints for the rest of the tournament and was given the internal Player of the Tournament award, again.
+Such a fantastic result that he did not have any more complaints for the rest of the tournament and played outstanding from start to finish.
 I will be watching out for this kid in a few years!!